Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Related Works

 \paragraph{Masked Image-Modeling~\cite{bao2021beit}} (MIM) is a central topic in self-supervised learning.
 Typical MIM methods~\cite{bao2021beit,he2022masked,xie2022simmim,chen2023context} divide an image into visible and masked patches, and train the model to predict the masked patches from the visible ones.
 The prediction targets for visible patches include pixel values~\cite{he2022masked}, HOG features~\cite{wei2022masked}, and high-level semantic features~\cite{wei2022mvp}.
 While the main purpose of MIM is representation learning, it has also shown potential for image generation.
 For example, Cao \emph{et al.}~\cite{cao2022learning} use MAE features and attention scores to help a convolutional inpainting model capture long-range dependencies.
 In contrast, this paper employs MAE priors to enhance the context stability of latent inpainting models.

-\paragraph{Image harmonization} aims to blend a foreground object into a background image so that the final result looks realistic and visually consistent~\cite{tsai2017deep}.
-This task is often framed as an image translation problem~\cite{zhu2015learning, cong2020dovenet, guo2021intrinsic, cong2022high, guo2022transformer, niu2023deep, wang2023semi, liu2023lemart, meng2024high, ren2024relightful}.
+\paragraph{Image harmonization} aims to blend a foreground object into a background image to get realistic and visually consistent composition~\cite{tsai2017deep}.
+This task is often framed as an image translation problem~\cite{zhu2015learning, cong2020dovenet, guo2021intrinsic, cong2022high, niu2023deep, wang2023semi,wang2026next,meng2024high, ren2024relightful}.
 In a similar way, our work tackles color inconsistency issues in latent generative models.
-The key difference is that, in image harmonization, inconsistencies come from combining images from different sources and therefore different real image distributions, while in latent generative models, color inconsistencies arise from limitations in the VAE and the generative model itself.
+The key difference is that, in image harmonization, inconsistencies come from combining images from different sources and therefore different real image distributions, while in latent generative models, color inconsistencies arise from distribution shift of the learned VAE and the generative model.

 \paragraph{Object insertion and removal} are two opposite tasks in image inpainting.
-Object insertion adds new foreground objects to an image using different methods, such as shape-guided masks~\cite{zeng2022shape,xie2023smartbrush}, text prompts~\cite{wang2023imagen,xie2023smartbrush,canberk2024erasedraw,chiu2024brush2prompt}, learnable prompts~\cite{wang2024repositioning,zhuang2024task,chiu2024brush2prompt}, additional network modules~\cite{chen2024improving,ju2024brushnet}, or reference images of objects~\cite{saini2024invi}.
+Object insertion adds new objects to an image via shape-guided masks~\cite{zeng2022shape,xie2023smartbrush}, text prompts~\cite{wang2023imagen,xie2023smartbrush,canberk2024erasedraw,chiu2024brush2prompt}, learnable prompts~\cite{wang2024repositioning,zhuang2024task,chiu2024brush2prompt}, additional network modules~\cite{chen2024improving,ju2024brushnet}, or reference images of objects~\cite{saini2024invi,gong2026direct}.
 Some studies also focus on completing partial objects using reference images~\cite{cao2024leftrefill} or learnable prompts~\cite{wang2024repositioning}.
 Object removal, in contrast, aims to erase unwanted objects from an image.
 Typical methods include attention reweighting~\cite{li2024magiceraser} and learnable prompts~\cite{wang2024repositioning,zhuang2024task}.
 These techniques can support dataset creation~\cite{de2024placing}, while new datasets themselves can also help improve these tasks~\cite{winter2024objectdrop}.
 Most prior work has focused on building stronger inpainting models.
 In contrast, our work addresses a fundamental issue in latent generative models: they often insert unintended objects into the inpainting region.
 We also propose solutions to mitigate this problem.